barrelstrength/sprout-docs/docs/forms/notifications.md

 ### Custom Notification Templates

-To override the default HTML used for the Notification email, see the [Template Overrides]({entry:1139:url}) documentation.
+To override the default HTML used for the Notification email, see the [Email Template Overrides](../email/template-overrides.md) documentation.

 ### Advanced Notifications